hmcts/hwf-staffapp/features/README.md

 ## Accessibility testing with Axe

 The [Service Standard](https://www.gov.uk/service-manual/helping-people-to-use-your-service/testing-for-accessibility) requires all services to meet level AA of the [Web Content Accessibility Guidelines 2.2](https://www.gov.uk/service-manual/helping-people-to-use-your-service/understanding-wcag) (WCAG 2.2) as a minimum.
-As part of this, code must be regularly tested using both manual and automated testing.
+As part of this, code must be regularly tested for accessiblity using both manual and automated testing.

 For automated accessibility testing we use [Axe](https://www.deque.com/axe/) and the [Axe Core gem](https://github.com/dequelabs/axe-core-gems).